-Raker: Solid Sole

-(Full Triangle) Most desirable rakers, are normally built in groups of C or more as Class 3 Systems with lateral bracing.
+Raker: Solid Sole (Full Triangle) Most desirable rakers, are normally built in groups of S or more as Class 3 bracing.

 Raker: Split Sole Intended to be used when there is soil adjacent to the wall, and/or there is a limited amount of debris next to the wall.
 Build as Class 3 Systems.